For the latest on the Torrent family, read our full Hoka Torrent 3 review.

 Hoka One One Torrent Review

 Hoka One One’s offerings throughout 2018 seemed to increase at an almost-exponential rate.
 While they continue to update classics such as the Speedgoat and Challenger ATR models, other models like the Napali ATR appear to be a derivative of the latter.
 Earlier this year, I reviewed the EVO Mafate, a shoe that I was very excited to put through its paces.
-It impressed me and I certainly thought it was one of Hoka’s strongest offerings and one of the best new trail shoes of the year.
+It impressed me and I certainly thought it was one of Hoka’s strongest offerings and one of the best new trail running shoes of the year.

 At about the same time, I started testing the Hoka One One Torrent ($120), which at first I considered a lesser model not truly worthy of ultramarathon distances and likely a Tracer racing flat with a trail outsole.
 After I finished testing the EVO Mafate, I started wearing the Torrent almost exclusively.
 I came away from each run more and more impressed.
 The Torrent is a surprisingly un-Hoka-like experience with a more accommodating fit for runners needing a wider toebox, firmer cushioning, and one of the best outsoles I’ve run in.